-- SE-ED Publisher : The publishing unit is responsible for publishing books, magazines and other education resources to help Thai people improve their potentials.
-The unit has been active since 1974. - Book Distribution Business : As a distributor SE-ED has distributed good books from both in-house publications and other publishers' to SE-ED Book Center and other bookstores across the country.
-The distribution unit began its operation since 1998. - SE-ED Book Center : The Company's bookstore business has been in operation since 1991 with the determination to expand branches across the country, giving convenient access to knowledge and good books for Thai people.
-Books sold in SE-ED Book Center are of mixed varieties and exclude any books that contain inappropriate contents, encourage violence, violate laws or contradict to the moral value of Thai society. - SE-ED Learning Center : The Company started organizing education camps (Computer and Nature Camps) in 1987 as a sample to interest other operators to begin providing more education camps.
+- SE-ED Publisher: The publishing unit is responsible for publishing books, magazines and other education resources to help Thai people improve their potentials.
+The unit has been active since 1974. - Book Distribution Business: As a distributor SE-ED has distributed good books from both in-house publications and other publishers' to SE-ED Book Center and other bookstores across the country.
+The distribution unit began its operation since 1998. - SE-ED Book Center: The Company's bookstore business has been in operation since 1991 with the determination to expand branches across the country, giving convenient access to knowledge and good books for Thai people.
+Books sold in SE-ED Book Center are of mixed varieties and exclude any books that contain inappropriate contents, encourage violence, violate laws or contradict to the moral value of Thai society. - SE-ED Learning Center: The Company started organizing education camps (Computer and Nature Camps) in 1987 as a sample to interest other operators to begin providing more education camps.
 Later in 2002, SE-ED revived the project and transformed it to "SE-ED Kiddy Camp" available in every school break.
 To support the expansion of this business line, in September 2008 the Company opened "SE-ED Learning Center" on the 600 square meters space at Chamchuri Square building, the property of Chulalongkorn University.
 The Center's mission is to provide supplementary courses and activities for young children to improve their potentials and boost their development.
 Moreover, the Center has provided training courses and workshops in developing professional skills and personal performance for general public.
 The Center is planned to expand its services to more parts of the country in the future.

-• Plearnpattana School : This is an alternative school that takes students from pre-kindergarten to Matayom 6.
+• Plearnpattana School: This is an alternative school that takes students from pre-kindergarten to Matayom 6.
 SE-EDUCATION PUBLIC COMPANY LIMITED is one of the founders.
 The school has been in operation since the 2004 academic year onwards.
 The school's curriculum is designed to equip students with knowledge skill, working skill and life skill that will support students to develop their full potential and become an eligible adult who possesses a voluntary mind, good moral and awareness of his/her social responsibility.

-- TV Programs to Support Reading Habit : At present the Company is the producer of two TV programs that aim to plant a reading habit for Thai people.
-The first one is Book Variety Program which is broadcast on every Saturday from 9.00 9.30 am on National Channel, via C-Band Satellite System and local cable TV nationwide (since 2001) and the other is Read Around (since 2010) on Money Channel/ True Visions 178 and other local cable channels across the country. - CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
+- TV Programs to Support Reading Habit: At the present the Company is the producer of Book Variety presents many aspects of knowledge from books such as healthcare, dharma, management, stock and finance, children's books.
+The program contents include book introductions and interviews with people in book business such as writers, translators or editors.
+The program is aired on every Monday from 05.30 p.m.
+06.00 p.m. on National Channel, via PSI satellite and local cable TVs nationwide. - CSR Project: The Company takes its corporate social responsibility as a part of the driving strategy and business operation.
 CSR, or "CSR in Process" has become the core operation of the organization, in which there is no department directly responsible for CSR activities.
 However, the Company had been involved in many activities that required cooperation and operation to enhance the effectiveness of CSR activities.
 Thus the Company decided to set up CSR Department in 2009 to support the Company's CSR activities.
 This department focuses on helping children and insufficient communities to access to knowledge easier by donating books and educational media to schools in rural areas.
-In 2011, the Company has donated books, over 50 Millions Baht worth, to 533 schools in need.
+In 2012, the Company has donated books, over 38 Millions Baht worth, to 581 schools in need.
 The Company donated book shelves to make school libraries well organized and attract students to libraries so they can improve their life-long reading habits.